fabianbaezdev/TechNews/README.md

 ### **Purpose**

-To show a demo Android App using Kotlin features, a small MVI architecture and latest Android libraries from Jetpack in 2024.
+Answer a technical test in an interview process with an application that meets the demands of the test, uses a Clean Architecture with MVI and the latest Android libraries from Jetpack in 2024.

 ### **Test Description**